 “This year I’m really going to make time for more professional reading.”
 Sound familiar?
 It’s easier said than done.
-But these must read books for teachers, recommended by our friends on the WeAreTeachers HELPLINE, are worth staying up a little past bedtime.
+But these must-read books for teachers, recommended by our friends on the WeAreTeachers HELPLINE, are worth staying up a little past bedtime for.
 These are the professional development reads teachers are raving about.
 Check them out!

 2. Teaching With Your Mouth Shut by Donald Finkel

 An inspiring must-read book for teachers who are looking for ways to get out from behind the lectern in order to give students the opportunity to facilitate their own learning and become their own best teachers.
 Particularly thought-provoking for middle and high school teachers.

 3. Teach Like a Pirate: Increase Student Engagement, Boost Your Creativity and Transform Your Life as an Educator by Dave Burgess